Position

 Watering and Mulching

-Prune redcurrants in late autumn or winter when the plant is dormant.
+Pruning should be done in late autumn or winter while the plant is dormant.
+Focus on:

-• Remove any dead, damaged, or diseased wood.
+- Removing any dead, diseased, or damaged wood.

 Harvesting and Using Redcurrant Rovada